Marsican brown bear: Characteristics/biology

-Behavior
+Behaviour

 The Marsican brown bear's behaviour is relatively typical of any brown bear.
-These bears are mainly nocturnal, except when with their cubs or mating, where they seem to be very independent and self-contained.
+These bears are mainly nocturnal, except when with their cubs, or mating, where they seem to be very independent and self-contained.
 Mating season for these bears is usually between May and July, landing birthing of the cubs in early winter.
 Around February every year females give birth anywhere from one to three cubs, weighing less than 500 g at birth, but heavily relying on the size of their mother.

 Marsican brown bear cubs grow up very quickly because of their mother's fat-induced milk they feed on, allowing them to roam on their own and be independent after only a few months of existence.
 On average, Marsican Brown Bear cubs stay with their mothers for a little over a year.
 As they grow older, females become fertile and sexually mature at around age three, allowing reproduction early in the mother's life.

 These bears mature very quickly and develop a very good sense of hearing and smell, which helps them find food and roam their environment.
 In contrast, the eyesight of the Marsican brown bear is rather ordinary, or average.